15 Hatted Restaurants in Sydney to Book a Table At

 Oncore by Clare Smyth

 Set 26 levels above Sydney Harbour, with one of the best views in the city, Oncore is a world-class restaurant from Clare Smyth, the only British female chef with three Michelin stars.
-It's little wonder this year Oncore has maintained its three hats!
-Oncore, Smyth's first international restaurant, pays homage to Core, Smyth’s UK restaurant, and highlights sustainable ingredients.
-Whilst the seasonal tasting menu is worth saving your pennies for, Oncore has recently introduced a 3 course à la carte menu for something a little more approachable.
+It’s little wonder this year Oncore has maintained its three hats!
+Oncore, Smyth’s first international restaurant, pays homage to Core, Smyth’s UK restaurant, and highlights sustainable ingredients.
+The seasonal tasting menu is worth saving your pennies for but you’ll have to be organised if you fancy scoring a booking here.

 Level 26, Crown Sydney, 1 Barangaroo Avenue, Barangaroo